pycon-mentored-sprints/mentored-sprints-website/README.md

-# 2019-pycon-mentored-sprint
+# Mentored sprints website

-Online Resources for 2019 PyCon Mentored Sprint for Diverse Beginners
+Sphinx site for the mentored sprints for diverse beginners.